Asian shares bounce after Wall St dive, recession warning - KVIA

 BANGKOK (AP) — Shares reversed early losses in Asia on Tuesday after the U.S. stock market plunged to its worst day in more than three decades and huge swaths of many economies came to a standstill, with businesses and travel shut down due to the virus outbreak.

-Tokyo’s Nikkei 225 climbed 0.8% at one point but was up only 0.2% by early afternoon.
-The Hang Seng in Hong Kong advanced 1.1%.
-Shares also rose in Thailand, India and Australia, but fell in other regional markets.
+Australia’s benchmark led the gains, jumping 5.8% after a 7% plunge on Monday as investors snapped up miners and banks.
+Tokyo’s Nikkei 225 climbed 0.8% at one point but barely eked out a gain, adding less than 10 points.
+The Hang Seng in Hong Kong likewise surged but then logged a modest gain of 0.4%.
+Shares also rose in Thailand and India, but fell in other regional markets.

-“Market experts actually orginally predicted at least a one thousand point crash for the Hang Seng index.
+“Market experts actually originally predicted at least a 1,000 point crash for the Hang Seng index.
 But surprise, surprise, there was bottom fishing.
 Investors went bargaining hunting,” said Francis Lun, a stock analyst in Hong Kong.

 Monday’s 12% drop for the S&P 500, its worst day in more than 30 years, came as voices from Wall Street to the White House said the coronavirus may be dragging the economy into a recession.